From Scotland to the u.s. - Education Fund Makes Presentation to Colleagues A Reality

-Scientists like Juliet Varghese, PhD, a post-doctoral fellow, has benefited significantly from the Regional Travel Award granted through the Fund.
+Scientists like Juliet Varghese, PhD, a post-doctoral fellow at The Ohio State University Wexner Medical Center in Columbus, OH, USA, has benefited significantly from the Regional Travel Award granted through the Fund.

-Using the Travel Award, Dr. Varghese participated in the 20th SCMR Annual Scientific Sessions in D.C. and was able to meet with senior scientists and clinicians and receive technical advice and input into the clinical implementation of her work, as well as discuss opportunities for collaborative research.
+Using the travel award, I participated in the SCMR Annual Scientific Sessions in Washington, D.C. and was able to meet with senior scientists and clinicians.
+I received technical advice and input into the clinical implementation of my work and discussed opportunities for collaborative research.

 For those who helped to make this valuable opportunity available to Dr. Varghese, thank you for supporting the Fund.

 For those who are inspired and would like to contribute to the Fund, please donate now here.

 TRAVEL GRANT HELPS PUTS SCIENTIST IN TOUCH WITH RESEARCH PIONEERS